 Alcohol or drug abuse by parents can have a significant impact on the outcome of a Brooklyn child custody claim.
 Many times, such issues are at the root of why the claim was brought in the first place.

-But drug use or even abuse alone is not ground enough to terminate a person's parental rights.
-Brooklyn ACS attorneys know that the courts will be looking closely at the impact that substance abuse has had on the child, the parent's ability to meet the child's needs and whether the parent has taken steps to curtail his or her use.
+But drug use or even abuse is not grounds enough to terminate a person's parental rights.
+Brooklyn ACS attorneys know that the courts will be looking closely at the impact substance abuse had on the child, the parent's ability to meet the child's needs and whether the parent has taken steps to curtail his or her use.

 According to court records, the case involves a 9-year-old and a 5-year-old whose mother had, according to state social workers, used methamphetamine intravenously while caring for her daughters.
 The social worker indicated that the residence maintained by the mother for the girls was clean, and the mother appeared to be "very nurturing" to the 9-year-old.
 The younger girl was staying with her grandmother in order to finish her school year in their previous hometown in Nebraska.

 The mother indicated that she had retained a retail store job, but was fired when she and her daughter became sick and she missed too much work.
 She admitted prior methamphetamine use, saying she was clean for seven years, but then relapsed in 2012.
 She conceded that authorities had removed her children before due to her drug use.
 She later completed a court-ordered program, and the children were returned.
 She admitted to another relapse in March 2013, but said the girls were not present.

 Later, after a period of time during which social workers could not reach her, she came into the offices at the agency's request.
 She indicated the girls were with her mother, she had been staying with a boyfriend and had been using.
 Social workers noted her odd behavior during the interview, which involved wildly swinging emotions, from laughing to crying to anger.
 A drug test confirmed substances in her system, and staffers who administered the test believed she was under the influence at the time.